itssoumodip/JsProject-BMI-Calculator/README.md

 # JsProject-BMI-Calculator

-BMI Calculator This repository contains a simple Body Mass Index (BMI) Calculator project.
-Users can input their height and weight, and the application calculates their BMI and provides feedback on whether they are underweight, normal, or overweight.
-The project is built using HTML, CSS, and JavaScript.
+This project is a simple BMI (Body Mass Index) calculator built using HTML, CSS, and JavaScript.
+Users can input their height and weight, and the application will calculate and display their BMI.
+Additionally, it provides feedback on the BMI range (underweight, normal, or overweight).